A248/A248.github.io/README.md

 ## Maven Repository

 All projects use this repository.
+Note that the repo is not guaranteed to have 100% uptime.
+Accordingly, it is instead recommended to install artifacts manually.
+See [Installing Jars to a Local Repository](https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html).

 ``` xml
 <repository>